-To better understand the strategic importance of MAP pricing to a brand, consider what might happen to a company selling through a network of retailers without a MAP policy in place to influence how those retailers advertise its products.
+To better understand the strategic importance of MAP retail pricing to a brand, consider what might happen to a company selling through a network of retailers without a MAP policy in place to influence how those retailers advertise their products.

 Finally, as this online price erosion continues, the longer-term effect could be to weaken the brand’s value, as consumers begin to see it as a commodity or discount brand.